Host your

 What static publishing gets right for developer blogs

-A fast personal site is not just branding.
-It changes how quickly people can understand your work, writing, and product ideas.
+A fast personal site helps people understand your work, writing, and product ideas before they ever meet you.

 Listening to